pha4ge/hAMRonization/README.md

 - 'nomenclature' : "Target gene" seems at odds with "subject/query", would be more consistent as "query gene length"

-- gene name vs gene symbol is confusing
+- gene name vs gene symbol is confusing and an issue with tools that only have one gene field, 1:2 mapping allowed? if so template needs edited to allow it.

 - Code related: lot of repeated boilerplate code in different parsers that really should be modularised, use of globals also makes me itchy.